PaulSiri/CPL-2019-Stats-Analysis/README.md

 There is also Emery Welshman on the far right side, although he is a centre forward, he seems to struggle to get good shots off given the number of touches he is taking in the box.
 Looking more into his stats, he had 7 big goalscoring chances across the season, and he is underperforming his xG by 2 goals (expected to score 5, only scored 3).
 Overall, it seems like Welshman's shot taking could be much more efficient.
 This doesn't mean that Welshman is a bad player by any means, just that he could probably improve his shot volume in the future if coached properly.

 ## Conclusion
+Going back to the original goal of this post (_get it_), I would have to say that from the players I assessed, the number one attacking prospect from the 2019 CPL season would have to be Easton Ongaro!
+He's tall, young, Canadian, and has some of the best goalscoring indicators in the league.
+If I had to put money on any of the players from this season becoming a real talent in the MLS or Europe, I would put it on Ongaro.

+It turns out that he actually has already gotten a loan to the Danish 2nd division with an option to buy in the winter!
+Best of luck to him.

+### Conclusion for Real
 I hope that whoever is reading enjoyed this brief look into the 2019 CPL stats!

 Personally, I had a great time analyzing the data and I'm sure that I'll continue to learn more about football analytics and the power that it has for scouting and coaching!